 Implementing high-quality language instruction programs to improve the education of English language learners (ELLs) is a national priority emphasized in the reauthorization of the Elementary and Secondary Education Act.
-The SIOP model was developed to help ELLs acquire grade-level content knowledge while increasing their English proficiency.
-In this interactive academy, educators will receive intensive training in the research-based SIOP model and learn strategies for effective teaching and application of the model to individual instructional environments.
-In addition, Education Northwest has incorporated critical equity components that set this academy apart from traditional SIOP trainings.
+This model was developed to help ELLs acquire grade-level content knowledge while increasing their English proficiency.
+In this interactive academy, educators will receive intensive training in a research-based model and learn strategies for effective teaching and application of the model to individual instructional environments.
+In addition, Education Northwest has incorporated critical equity components that set this academy apart from traditional trainings.
 As a result, participants will gain an understanding of the stages of second language acquisition from a student's perspective and develop awareness of effective and equitable teaching practices for ELLs.

 I am walking away from this workshop geared with valuable information that will enhance (or in some cases jolt prior misplaced knowledge) my development of lesson planning and delivery.

-—SIOP Academy participant
+—Equity Academy participant

 This service can be customized to meet individual school or district needs and is designed for K-12 teachers, administrators, and paraprofessionals.